dnlbowers/jobs-a-gooden/README.md

     * ...**edit previously made notes and insights** so that **I may correct mistakes or further elaborate on an existing comment/insights.**
     * ...**See balanced forms with an included text editor for the main field** so that **I can have a pleasant visual experience across the site, and my job post and notes/insight look visually appealing in the style and layout when the submitted data is displayed.**
     * ...**Delete or edit insights from the insights page** so that **I can update or delete insights without job posts no longer visible.**
+    * ...**Create insights directly from the insights page** so that **I can document my general learning along the path of my career that may not be specific to a job role advertised on the site.**

 * As a **Site User** I can...
     * ...**See alerts upon specific interactions with the site** so that **I know my edit, deletion, submission has been successful or if an error occurred.**
+    * ...**See appealing colors and uniform style themes** so that **every page and part of the process stimulates a positive response.**

 ### User Stories dropped as part of the agile process
 * As a **Registered User** I can **create a profile** so that **I can save key details relevant to my job search.**